BbyMutha: Career

 Moore's "first official song" as a solo artist was "Slut".
 Moore released the song on SoundCloud.
 She performed under the stage name Cindyy Kushh from the age of "17 or 18", before changing her stage name to bbymutha.
 The name was inspired by her experience of being called a "baby mama" by the other female partner of her unfaithful boyfriend.

-After working in retail and in call centres for several years, she became pregnant with her second pair of twins, Khloe and Tyler, after moving to Nashville to study fashion design.
+After working in retail and in call centers for several years, she became pregnant with her second pair of twins, Khloe and Tyler, after moving to Nashville to study fashion design.
 The father of the twins was abusive, and he disapproved of Moore's rapping, leading Moore to take a hiatus from her rap career.
 After giving birth to her second pair of twins, Moore moved back to Chattanooga and returned to rapping.
 In December 2015, she released a three-song EP entitled Weave.

 Breakthrough

 In December 2016, Moore released the EP Glow Kit.
 The EP was included in "20 best Bandcamp releases of 2017".

 In 2017, the track "Rules", which was produced by Luna God, was released as a single from the EP.
 The music video for the song was later released in August on YouTube.
 The video went viral, and led to Moore to receive attention from prominent R&B musicians SZA and Kehlani.
 The track was also played by Björk as part of a DJ set, and was featured in FADER's "101 best songs of 2017".
 In 2019, "Rules" was included in the soundtrack of the Hulu original series Ramy.

 In 2018, Moore has released three EPs so far.
 In January 2018, Muthaz Day 2 was released.
 The EP featured production from Rock Floyd and Crystal Caines.
 This was followed by BbyShoe, which was released in February 2018 to positive reviews.
 The EP also received praise from Pitchfork.
 In May 2018, Moore released a surprise EP entitled Free Brittanee.
 Moore performed at Toronto Pride in June 2018.

 "Indian Hair", a track from Moore's 2015 EP, Weave, featured in the soundtrack to the second season of Netflix series Dear White People.